There are many ways to make money blogging either as a full time or part-time job

 Both forms of publishing need at least a modest investment in the tools and services you will need to succeed.
 But compared to a brick and mortar business, the investment is negligible.

-So in closing, can you earn money from writing?
+So in closing, can you earn money from blogging and writing books?